cyruscyliu/cyruscyliu.github.io/content/index.md

 0x03 Hypervisor (Virtual Devices) Fuzzing

-This project tries to discover vulnerabilities in virtual devices and fix them as early as possible.
+This project tries to discover vulnerabilities in both open-source and closed-source virtual devices and fix them as early as possible.
 This has very much benefit for cloud providers and users.
-Relative research paper is [ViDeZZo (1st author)](./papers/videzzo-sp23.pdf).
+Relative research paper is [ViDeZZo (1st author)](./papers/videzzo-sp23.pdf) and [HyperPill (2nd author)](./papers/hyperpill-sec24.pdf).

 We open source the following projects.